C. Only when it's wet

 Unlaned roads are often of poorer quality road surface, too, and therefore stopping distances are likely to be longer.

-Remember that your stopping distance consists of your thinking distance plus your braking distance and that a vehicle you meet could possibly have a longer stopping distance.
+Remember that your stopping distance consists of your thinking distance plus your braking distance and that a vehicle you meet could possibly have a longer stopping distance or be being driven by a person who has a slower reaction time resulting in a longer thinking distance.